Krystal-WL/Krystal-WL/README.md

 ### Hi there 👋

+I'm Krystal Lin.
+I’m diving into Data Science at the University of Toronto Data Science Institute.
+With a background in Earth Sciences from the University of Waterloo, I'm thrilled to explore data's potential.

+🌱 I enjoy travel and photography, enriching my data-driven journey.
+📫 Let's connect on LinkedIn(https://www.linkedin.com/in/krystal-wl/) and learn together!

 <!--
 **Krystal-WL/Krystal-WL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.